 When I arrived, things were moving really quickly.
 She was already feeling intense pressure and the urge to push, and her tub was still being set up even as she was getting in.
 Luckily, the birth team was all present including her midwife Sarah, her husband, sister, and daughter, all there to support and hold her.

 The plan was for dad to catch the baby, so he got right in the tub with her coaching her through contractions with encouraging words and supporting pressure.

-I have seen so often that period of time when moms question whether they can really do it.
-In fact, it is quite common in the transition stage of labor and baby makes it’s way down to doubt yourself.
+I have seen so often that period when moms question whether they can really do it.
+In fact, it is quite common in the transition stage of labor and the baby makes its way down to doubt yourself.
 Keline stayed so strong and committed even through the intensity of it all.

-One of my favorite things about homebirths are the family centered care and vibe.
-It has such a natural feel and provides so much space for families to hold, bond with, and get to know their baby.
-Those first hours are honored and supported, and it is so beautiful to witness.
+One of my favorite things about homebirths is the family-centered care and vibe.
+It has such a natural feel and provides so much space for families to hold, bond with, and get to know their babies.
+Those first hours are honored and supported, which is so beautiful to witness.

 It is always so fun to come back for newborn sessions, especially for my birth clients.
 It is also a bit bittersweet.
 I get to see so much of the story come full circle and get to bear witness to so much strength and beauty, and then to see families thriving after it all and so smitten by their new babies.
 It is seriously the best!